 This is unacceptable.
 If our goal is to take power, we need to commit to the principles of mass politics and inclusion.
 Let’s stop tailing liberal academia and corporate HR departments.
 Let’s reject alienating practices like callouts, clapping bans, and the progressive stack.
 Let’s stop pretending that the adoption of tokenist diversity quotas is high on the list of working people’s demands.
-Let’s acknowledge that wealthy DSA members with trust funds grandstanding about how we need to “Do Better” are, at best, misguided and counterproductive, and, at worst, class enemies.
-Let’s build a DSA that can earn the trust of this country’s broad, diverse working class.
+Let’s build a Left that can earn the trust of this country’s broad, diverse working class.

 4. A true workers’ party.

 We recognize, however, that a socialist third party has no chance of success under the first past the post electoral system used in the United States.
-We have little choice but to run candidates on the Democratic Party line – for now.
+We have little choice but to run candidates on the Democratic Party or Republican Party lines – for now.
 But this involvement must be oriented towards the creation of an independent workers’ party that controls its politicians, rather than being controlled by them.
-We should adopt an antagonistic stance towards the Democrats even as we compete in their primaries.
+We should adopt an antagonistic stance towards the Democrats and Republicans even as we compete in their primaries.
 We should prioritize selecting candidates from within our own ranks and recruiting them to run for office rather than hunting for progressive outsiders to endorse.
 We should seek to exercise direct control over our elected politicians’ staffing decisions and votes.
-Eventually, we should require that elected members surrender their salaries in excess of the relevant median wage to the DSA, as many socialist parties elsewhere in the world already do.
+We should require that elected members surrender their salaries in excess of the relevant median wage to whatever party formation comes to be, as many socialist parties elsewhere in the world already do.
 Finally, we should prioritize reforming the electoral system so that one day we might shed our reliance on the capitalist Democratic Party and take up in its place the banner of a true workers’ party.